Beratoz/EURO2024/README.md

-# Euro2024 StatsBomb Analysis App
+# Euro 2024 StatsBomb Analysis App

 Welcome to the Euro 2024 StatsBomb Analysis App: An interactive sports analytics project built with Streamlit using Hudl StatsBomb's free Euro 2024 data.